 It should not be news to you that us old pilots have difficulty obtaining aircraft hull and liability insurance.
-If you do get it, you are probably paying more and the underwriter is imposing restrictions like a co-pilot requirement, annual physical and annual flight review.
+If you do get insurance, you are probably paying more, and the underwriter is imposing restrictions like a co-pilot requirement, annual physical, and an annual flight review.
 Members are having difficulty obtaining insurance for any aircraft, but it seems almost impossible for our members to get their Mooneys and Bonanzas insured.
-Multi-engine, seaplanes, taildraggers and experimental aircraft are also a problem.
+Multi-engine, seaplanes, taildraggers, and experimental aircraft are also a problem.

 The UFO does not have much clout with insurance companies.
 They do not seem terribly anxious for our business.
 AOPA is working the problem and they have more clout.
 Pilots in their 60s want some assurance that they can continue flying as long as they are healthy and able.